on-api/on-api/2.5.0/spec_sp/service.md

 # pricePeriod

 Can be omitted if unchanged from the service value.
-Replaces the service price period
+Replaces the service price period.

 ## periodOfNotice